 Firstly, and probably the most important factor is that Thrive Theme Builder can be used by anyone.

-So, to recap.
+So, to summarise its uses.
 Thrive Theme Builder will -

 Now, let's take a quick look at the awesome features that Thrive Theme Builder has to offer -